cairis-platform/cairis/docs/vulnerabilities.rst

    :alt: Import Vulnerability

 Libraries of template vulnerabilities can be imported into the CAIRIS database and introduced to the current CAIRIS model.
 Examples of such libraries in cairis/examples/directories.
-To import one of these, select Introduce from the top of Vulnerabilities or Threats table to open the Introduce from vulnerability directory dialog.
+To import one of these, click on the blue Add button at from the top of Vulnerabilities or Threats table to open the Introduce from vulnerability directory dialog.
 When a vulnerability is selected, the Vulnerability form is opened, and pre-populated with information from the directory entry.

 .. figure:: ImportedVulnerabilityForm.jpg
    :alt: Imported Vulnerability